actuallymentor/bartle-platform/README.md

-# A basic commection for php and mysql using PDO
+# A Bartle test system

+Using this for a research project